ThunderCaptain-Git/Sonic-DashEngine-For-GameMaker/README.md

-# Sonic Dash Engine for GameMaker Studio 2
+# Sonic Dash Engine for GameMaker Legacy and GameMaker Studio
+*GameMaker Legacy is GameMaker 8.1 or lower and GameMaker Studio is anything modern (I.E GameMaker Studio and Studio 2 or better).*

 Sonic DashEngine, the latest Sonic game development framework for GameMaker Studio: X.